 If a brand doesn’t earn a customer’s trust and loyalty, they could end up either:

 It has been found that it can cost up to five times as much to attract a new customer as it does to retain an existing one, so there is more value is enhancing the customer experience, in order to retain existing customers, rather than spending money to market to new ones.

 Genesys found that there are many reasons for increasing emphasis on customer experience, and making sure customers are happy.
 The top, and most obvious reason, is to improve customer retention, second comes improve customer satisfaction, which will more than likely result in increased customer retention.
 And thirdly, to increase cross-selling and up-selling – after all, if a customer is happy, they are more likely to want to stay loyal to that business and buy more products/services from them.

 A key thing to remember when thinking about customer experience is word of mouth.
 Keeping the current customer base happy is likely to increase the number of new customers gained.
 If a business has satisfied customers, they are likely to refer their friends or trusted associates to use that business too.

-Every business will have a different approach to making sure they give the best customer experience, but the key areas that all companies need to work on are:
+Every business will have a different approach to making sure they give the best CX, but from our experience the key areas that all companies need to work on are: